This article will help you understand how to use the "Toggle" element and how you can easily customize it using its options.

 The first thing you need to do is to add the "Toggle" element to your post/page.
 To do that, click on the plus sign from the right sidebar:

 Then, a list with all of the available elements will open.
 Look for the “Toggle” element, or search for it in the search bar:

 Drag and drop it where you see fit on your post or page:

 Choose the Template

 After the element has been added, you will notice that some options appeared on the left sidebar:

-This is where you can play around and try different templates for the “Toggle” element, until you find the one that fits the best.
-To choose a template, simply click on the field next to the “Template” option:
+From the first available section, you can change the template of the element.
+This is where you can play around and try different templates for the “Toggle” element until you find the one that fits the best:

 Note: It is important to choose the template before adding content to the "Toggle" element, otherwise the content will be lost when you switch with another template.

 Use the "Edit Toggle Items" Option